stiles/dodgers/README.md

 ## GitHub Actions workflow

 The repository uses GitHub Actions to automate the execution of the scripts each day, ensuring the datasets remains up-to-date throughout the baseball season.
-The workflow includes the following steps:

-1. **Set up Python environment**: Prepares the runtime environment with the necessary Python version and dependencies.
-2. **Checkout repository**: Clones the repository's content to the GitHub Actions runner if changes are necessary (a new game is added).
-3. **Configure AWS credentials**: Securely configures AWS access credentials stored in GitHub Secrets, enabling the script to upload files to the S3 bucket.
-4. **Execute scripts**: Runs the Python scripts to fetch the latest standings, process the data and perform the exports and uploads as configured.
+The key workflows include:

+- **`fetch_dodgers_data.yml`**: This is the main data pipeline, running multiple times a day during the season.
+It executes all the Python scripts responsible for fetching, processing, and saving the core team and player statistics needed to build the site.
+- **`build_site.yml`**: Fetches and processes all core team data (standings, batting, pitching, etc.) and rebuilds the site.
+Runs daily.
+- **`post_summaries.yml`**: Posts statistical summaries to Twitter at 8am, 10am, and 12pm PT.
+- **`tweet_lineup.yml`**: Checks hourly for the day's lineup and posts the pitching matchup to Twitter once available.
+- **`post_news.yml`**: Fetches and posts a news roundup to Twitter at 1pm PT.

 ## Configuration and usage